Recreational Cannabis in 2018: Finally Legal in California

 Anti-Cannabis Activists Voice Their Fears

-Law enforcement is working to create a breathalyzer-style test for THC that will be able to test for intoxication at the time the test is administered.
+A company called Hound Labs has created a breathalyzer-style test for THC that will be able to test for intoxication at the time the test is administered.
 California also has specially-trained drug recognition officers who can visually evaluate an individual who has been pulled over for driving while intoxicated.
 The results of the visual evaluation will be combined with blood test results to use for prosecution of DUI offenders.

 Those against legalization also have worries about marijuana edibles potentially being attractive to kids.
 With THC-infused treats running the gamut from gummy bears to chocolate bars, many are concerned that this provides an easy way for children to become introduced to cannabis.
 As big business moves in and begins operations that have been, up until now, only run by smaller firms, some people have fears of young people being targeted by a new and growing marijuana industry as they have by the tobacco industry.